🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 By stating what you know and don’t know, you define:

-where detail is required
+Where detail is required

-where execution is appropriate
+Where execution is appropriate

-where guidance is needed
+Where guidance is needed

 Boundaries reduce guesswork.
-Reduced guesswork improves precision.

 Why Users Avoid Stating Uncertainty

-Many users assume the system should infer uncertainty.
+Some assume AI should infer uncertainty.

-Others fear appearing unskilled.
+Some fear appearing unskilled.

-Some believe more context will slow things down.
+Some believe more context slows things down.

 The opposite is true.